 and the other is located in Black Mountain.
 Twelve of the students in the course are

-twice over the semester to complete the service component of their course.
+the semester to complete the service component of their course.

 - Appropriate co-curricular example 1: In conjunction with WCU’s AmeriCorps*VISTA, the Campus Kitchen Garden Club has organized